voxel51/fiftyone/docs/source/integrations/openclip.rst

 Compare Different Models in Embedding Panel
 _________

-Another application of OpenClip is comparing different embedding visualizations by utilizing different models!
+Another application of OpenCLIP is comparing different embedding visualizations by utilizing different models!
-Let's compare the original OpenAI clip model to MetaClip.
+Let's compare the original OpenAI CLIP model to MetaCLIP.
 We will also perform a quick zero shot classification to color the embeddings:

 .. code-block:: python